 Since 2007, Meredith has recorded the CDs Black Finger Forever and Where's My Parade with Black Finger, filmed music videos for the songs "Hold On" and "Sugar" (viewable on the band's website), and toured to Orlando, Fort Myers and the Florida Keys.
 In 2008, Meredith started playing with Deerfield Beach-based band The Funky Blu Roots (QL), appearing on the group's 2009 live and 2011 studio CDs.

-Newer writing endeavors include writing CD reviews for North Carloina-based fusion recording label Abstract Logix (QL) and features for the Cultural Council of Palm Beach County's Art & Culture magazine (QL) for the past few years; new musical pursuits include reuniting with fellow former InHouse members in the 2012 pop/rock band 900 Seconds (QL), joining forces with roots-rocker Monty Warren and the Friggin' Whatevers (QL), and starting on the ground floor of a new 2013 funk act called Sub Groove (QL), which released its all-original, self-titled debut CD in 2015.
+Newer writing endeavors include writing CD reviews for North Carloina-based fusion recording label Abstract Logix (QL), features for the Cultural Council of Palm Beach County's Art & Culture magazine (QL) for the past few years, and features for Florida Weekly magazine (QL) starting in 2016; recent musical pursuits include reuniting with fellow former InHouse members in the 2012 pop/rock band 900 Seconds (QL), joining forces with roots-rocker Monty Warren and the Friggin' Whatevers (QL), and starting on the ground floor of a new 2013 funk act called Sub Groove (QL), which released its all-original, self-titled debut CD in 2015.

 In 2013, Meredith also broke into radio with a series of podcasts for the South Florida-based Arts Radio Network (QL).
 "The Groove Line," a monthly interview segment spotlighting prominent area musical figures in all genres and occupations, debuted in mid-February.